 Jesus preaching to the people about a new Way to live together, the Community of God, and curing them of diseases, catches the notice of rulers.
 For all the goodness Jesus is effecting, the rulers demonize him.
-Rulers must do so, as they know they speak and act for God and therefore know Jesus’ challenge is ungodly, demonic.
-How will the people ever live free of rulers who do not heal but instead harm and ‘know’ they do so in God’s name?
-Jesus is beginning to suggest there is another force in the world.
+Knowing they speak and act for God, the rulers know Jesus’ challenge is ungodly, demonic.
+Jesus’ ministry is asserting there is another energy in the world.
 It is not the control of the ruler class nor of the God they invented.
 It is the power of the people.
 That power is the Spirit.
-We might consider the Spirit to be “the strong man” Jesus talks about in today’s Gospel?
-The Spirit exists as the strength of people to be the fullness of their creation, singularly and communally.
+Might we consider the Spirit to be “the strong man” Jesus talks about in today’s Gospel.
+The Spirit is the strength of people to be the fullness of their creation, singularly and communally.
 To sin or to blaspheme against the Spirit could mean that someone is tying up that power, intentionally so.
-Some individuals or some groups, such as bullies and rulers, are willfully denying a person or a community of people their strength.
-For example, our strength for healing is tied up by a ruling class or its supporters who harm us with a warrior ethic that intimidates us into a fight, flight, freeze, fawn mode rather than an air, care, dare, share witness.
-We take a breath, center ourselves in our heart, dare to be a vulnerable human being not with an enemy but with another human being, and share OUR goodness, ours and theirs, by evoking common ground.
-The warrior ethic ties up our strong man, our Spirit, our willingness and ability to air, care, dare, and share.
+Some individuals or some groups, like bullies and rulers, willfully deny a person or a community of people their strength.
+For example, our strength for healing is tied up by a warrior ethic that intimidates us into a destructive enemy consciousness.
+We are weakened of OUR common goodness, ours and that of others, and of making common ground.
 The act of tying up the strong man, the Spirit, is then followed by Jesus saying that “whoever blasphemes against the Holy Spirit will never have forgiveness.”
 Is it possible that such a sin will “never have forgiveness” because the perpetrator does not seek forgiveness?
 The tying up is intentional.
-Worse, the perpetrator is convinced the tying up is of ‘God.’
-It is like the ‘godly’ rulers who see Jesus healing yet are demonizing him, trying to tie him up.
-What do the rulers want instead?
-From their words and actions, it must be that they want harm.
-Do they know this truth about themselves?
-Do they know their ‘God’ is a harmful deity?
-From the Gospel story, rulers do not demonstrate that they know the harm, the tying up they do – of the Spirit, of others, and of themselves.
+The perpetrator thinks the tying up they do is of ‘God.’
+It is of the God of Old – War Lords who know who God is – a ruler who controls people.
+The God of Old ties people us.
+It is why the ‘Godly’ rulers who see Jesus healing demonize him and try to tie him up.
+Do rulers know this about themselves and their invented God?
+From the Gospel story, rulers do not seem to know the tying up they do – of the Spirit, of others, and of themselves.

 A repeated phrase of late is, ‘You can’t cure stupid.’
 Stupid is associated with stupor, which means having our mind or faculties blunted or dulled, to be stunned.
 The suggestion is a person has been struck dumb, made stupid, dulled, by an external force.
 In a sense, their strong man has been tied up.
 Whether by a political party, a conspiracy theory, or a laziness in reasoning, they are being plundered of their power, their Spirit.
-If we do not want to give up on people or do not want to succumb to their control and cede our power, if we want to cure stupid, to help a person out of harm and into healing, we will need to model OUR Spirit to them.
-OUR Spirit invites the ‘stupid’ person out of their fight or flight or freeze or fawn, and into OUR air and care and dare and share.
+If we do not want to give up on people or do not want to succumb to their control and cede our power, if we want to cure stupid, to help a person out of harm and into healing, we will need to model OUR common Spirit to them.
+OUR Spirit invites the ‘stupid’ person out of the ties that bind them.
 It is likely what others have done for us when we have been ‘stupid.’

 Prayer: Beautiful Spirit, keep us open to learning, growing.